 The mission of Project MALES Graduate Scholars Program (PM-GSP) is to support the academic and career advancement of emerging scholars whose research is focused on improving the educational outcomes of boys and men of color.
 Up to four scholars are selected for the Graduate Scholars Program, and they will receive a $500 stipend to support their individual research, are assigned a mentor from the Project MALES Faculty/Research Affiliates network, and receive professional development.

-The application cycle for the 2022-2023 cohort is now closed.
-Please check back in Summer 2023 for the 2023-2024 application cycle.
+The application cycle for the 2023-2024 cohort is closed.

 Past Scholars